Okhtyrka Air Base

 Okhtyrka was a military aviation training air base in Ukraine located 8 km east of Okhtyrka city in Sumy Oblast.
 Operated by the Soviet Air Forces and then the Ukrainian Air Force, it was home to the 809th Aviation Training Regiment, flying 102 L-39C aircraft.

+From 1961 - 1992 the regiment was part of the Kharkiv Higher Military Aviation School of Pilots.

 The base ceased operations in 2004.